SamuelMwangi-YR/E-Commerce-homes/README.md

 # 👋 Hello developer!
-This is one of the many templates available from W3schools.
+This is one of the many templates available from W3schools, I Mwanagi, have selected this articular one to deveope upon.
 Check our [tutorials for frontend development](https://www.w3schools.com/where_to_start.asp) to learn the basics of [HTML](https://www.w3schools.com/html/default.asp) and [CSS](https://www.w3schools.com/css/default.asp). 🦄

 ## 🏗 What's next?